GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 #### Re-Identification From BigQuery

-You can use the pipeline to read from BgQuery table and publish the re-identification data in a secure pub sub topic.

 Export the Standard SQL Query to read data from bigQuery One example from our solution guide:
 ```